Ghazanfar373/SmartGimble/README.md

 # SmartGimble
-SmartGimble is an opensource project to computer vision algorithms to move the camera gimble smartly as object moves.
+SmartGimble is an open source project to implement computer vision algorithms to move the camera gimble smartly as object moves.